mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 GET /arrangements/0042201082794/installment-plan?page-size=6&page-number=1
 ```

-You will get back `200 OK` status code and json representation with installment plan details.
+You will receive `200 OK` status code and json representation with installment plan details.

 ```json
 {